Edmund Kemper: Early life

-At the age of 14, Kemper ran away from home in an attempt to reconcile with his father in Van Nuys, California.
-Once there, he learned that his father had remarried and had a stepson.
-Kemper stayed with his father for a short while until the elder Kemper sent him to live with his paternal grandparents, who lived on a ranch in the foothills of the Sierra Nevada on Road 224, about two miles west of the town of North Fork.
-Kemper hated living in North Fork; he described his grandfather as "senile" and said that his grandmother "was constantly emasculating me and my grandfather."
+At the age of 14, Kemper ran away from home to his father in Van Nuys, Los Angeles.
+Once there, Kemper learned that his father had remarried and now had a stepson.
+Kemper stated that his father "cared more for his second family than he did for us."

+In different tellings, either Kemper's father or his mother shipped him off to live with his paternal grandparents, who lived on a ranch in the foothills of the Sierra Nevada on Road 224, about two miles west of the town of North Fork.
+Kemper described his grandfather as "senile" and said that his grandmother "emasculated" him.

 First murders

-On August 27, 1964, at the age of 15, Kemper was sitting at the kitchen table with his grandmother Maude Matilda (Hughey) Kemper (b.
-1897) when they had an argument.
-Enraged, Kemper stormed off and retrieved a rifle that his grandfather had given him for hunting; the rifle had been confiscated because he used it to needlessly shoot animals.
-He then re-entered the kitchen and fatally shot his grandmother in the head before firing twice more into her back.
-His grandmother's last words reportedly were, "Oh, you'd better not be shooting the birds again."
-Some accounts mention that she also suffered multiple post-mortem stab wounds with a kitchen knife.
-When Kemper's grandfather, Edmund Emil Kemper Sr. (b.
-1892), returned from grocery shopping, Kemper went outside and fatally shot him in the driveway next to his car.
-He was unsure of what to do next, so he phoned his mother, who told him to contact the local police.
-Kemper did so and waited to be taken into custody.
+On August 27, 1964, at the age of 15, Kemper killed his grandmother Maude Matilda (Hughey) Kemper (1897–1964) with a rifle after an argument, shooting her once in the head and twice in the back, then stabbing her several times.
+When Kemper's grandfather Edmund Emil Kemper Sr. (1892–1964) came home, Kemper fatally shot him in the driveway.
+Kemper phoned his mother, who told him to call police.
+Kemper did so and waited for police to arrive.

-After his arrest, Kemper said that he "just wanted to see what it felt like to kill Grandma", and testified that he killed his grandfather so he would not have to find out that his wife was dead, and that he would be angry with Kemper for what he'd done.
-Psychiatrist Donald Lunde, who interviewed Kemper during adulthood, wrote, "In his way, he had avenged the rejection of both his father and his mother."
+Kemper told police that he "just wanted to see what it felt like to kill Grandma", and later said he killed his grandfather because he would be angry with Kemper.
 Kemper's crimes were deemed incomprehensible for a 15-year-old to commit, and court psychiatrists diagnosed him with paranoid schizophrenia.
-He was sent to Atascadero State Hospital, a maximum-security facility in San Luis Obispo County that houses mentally-ill convicts.
+He was sent to Atascadero State Hospital, a maximum-security facility in San Luis Obispo County that houses mentally ill convicts.